IkaiT555/indian-restaurant-takeaway-mba/README.md

    Example: “pilau rice” is in 30% of all orders → support = 0.3.

-- Confidence – given that a customer ordered item A, how likely are they to also order item B?
+- Confidence – given that a customer ordered item X, how likely are they to also order item Y?

    Example: If 70% of orders with “naan” also include “pilau rice”, then confidence(naan → pilau rice) = 0.7.